beego/beedoc/en-US/mvc/controller/router.md

 # Routing

-When do we set the router?
-When we discussed the MVC structure of Beego, we learnt that there are three types of router in Beego.
-Let's see how to use them now.
+This chapter will cover the three types of routers incorprated into Beego.

 ## Basic router
-From beego version 1.2 we began supporting a RESTful function router.
-The basic router includes the URI and closure function.
+Beego supports a RESTful function router.
+This basic router includes the URI and closure functions.

 ### GET router